mora-lab/DynBioNet/README.md

 ### 4.5.
 Edge information.<br>

-**Edge information** stores all edge information in the network.
+**Edge information** displays all edge information in the network.

 ### 4.6.
 Network coordination scores.<br>

-*Here:* The tab collect genes number, KEGG number, GO number, edges number and others.
+*Here:* Network coordination is a simple measure of the connectivity of a subnetwork along time.
+Here we introduce: C1 (Number of gene-gene edges), C2 (Sum of gene-gene edge weights), C3 (Clustering coefficient of gene-gene edges), C4 (Number of GO and KEGG terms), and C5 (Average number of genes per GO and KEGG term).

 ### 4.7.
 Time neighborhood membership.<br>